nsrau/azure-docs.it-it/articles/hdinsight/hadoop/apache-hadoop-hive-java-udf.md

 ## <a name="use-the-udf-from-hive"></a>Utilizzare la UDF da Hive

-1. Avviare il client di controllo della connessione dalla sessione SSH immettendo il comando seguente:
+1. Start the Beeline client from the SSH session by entering the following command:

     ```bash
     beeline -u 'jdbc:hive2://localhost:10001/;transportMode=http'